MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-reports.md

 ---
 title: Accounts receivable reports and analytics
-description: See which reports and analytics are available in the standard version of Business Central so that you can keep track of your accounts receivable.
+description: Explore the reports and analytics in the standard version of Business Central that can help you track your accounts receivable.
 author: brentholtorf
 ms.author: bholtorf
 ms.reviewer: bholtorf